Cider in the United States: Virginia hard cider

-Virginia’s cider scene has exploded over the past few years, with more than 20 cideries across the Commonwealth.
+Virginia’s cider industry has expanded over the past few years, with more than 20 cideries across the Commonwealth.
 Virginia is the sixth-largest apple producing state by acreage in the United States.
 Cider styles vary from large bottle heirloom ciders to canned and draft cider.
 Virginia Cider Week is celebrated the second week of every November.

 Sweet or soft cider

-In current U.S. usage, one must specify if the cider one wants should be hard or regular, for what they receive may be completely devoid of alcohol.
+In current U.S. usage, one must specify between hard or regular cider, regular being devoid of alcohol.
 To cater to a wide range of customers, even bars or breweries that make their own in-house beers and ciders may still offer the non-alcoholic version; one should not assume they are ordering the alcoholic version.
 Sweet cider typically is the direct result of pressed apples; according to the regulations of the Commonwealth of Pennsylvania, apple cider is legally defined as an "amber golden, opaque, unfermented, entirely nonalcoholic juice squeezed from apples".
 This is distinct from apple juice, which has a much sweeter taste, is typically heavily filtered, and may or may not be from concentrate.
-Both products are pasteurized for safety's sake and are unacceptable for consumption or large-scale sale otherwise.
-Sweet cider is typically drunk in the US as the weather gets colder, and in the East it is often served hot and mulled with spices; it is a feature of end-of-year holidays like Halloween, Thanksgiving, and Christmas.
+Both products are pasteurized and are considered unsafe for consumption or large-scale sale otherwise.
+Sweet cider is typically drunk in the US as the weather gets colder, and in the East it is often served hot and mulled with spices.
+It is often considered a feature of end-of-year holidays like Halloween, Thanksgiving, and Christmas.

-Sparkling cider, such as that made by a company in California called Martinelli's, is the result of Prohibition Era crackdowns on alcohol and is a carbonated type of juice.
-At Thanksgiving and Christmas, it is a favorite drink, served chilled.
-Sparkling cider (or other sparkling juices such as grape) are often given to children or teetotalers instead of champagne for toasts, for example at weddings or New Year's Eve.
+Sparkling cider is the result of Prohibition Era crackdowns on alcohol and is a carbonated type of juice.
+It is often served at Thanksgiving and Christmas, served chilled.
+Sparkling cider, or other sparkling juices such as grape, is often given to children or teetotalers instead of champagne for toasts, for example at weddings or New Year's Eve.

-Due to tax legislation in the US, a cider becomes classified as a fruit wine when sugar or extra fruit is added and a secondary fermentation increases the strength.
+Due to tax legislation in the US a cider becomes classified as a fruit wine when sugar or extra fruit is added and secondary fermentation increases the strength.